tnewcomb20/meplan.github.io/README.md

 - **How many examiners are required?**

-We will have a team of 3-5 examiners for this usability test.
-Each examiner will have a specific role, including moderator, observers, and one technical support expert.
-This team composition ensures a comprehensive evaluation of the website's usability and helps in efficient data collection.
+We will have a team of 3 examiners for this usability test.

 - **What equipment will the examiners need?**